huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Carats
 - [ ] Asparagus

-#### Which location is NOT mentioned in the hit Bruno Mars song “That’s What I Like”?
+#### Which location is NOT mentioned in the hit Bruno Mars song "That's What I Like"?

 - [x] Fiji
 - [ ] Puerto Rico